Create and connect instance

 -

-If the installed driver is not the latest version, run the
+If the installed driver is outdated, update the system using

 apt update -y